Cadasta/cadasta-docs/en/06-geoodkcollect.md

     ![](/assets/geo-odk-5-questionnaire-list.png)

-Now, GeoODK is configured to ask questions in your questionnaire.
+Now, GeoODK is configured to record data using the questions in your questionnaire.

 ### Data Collection {#data-collection}